 The first model can be seen as a variant of Rausch [17], who relied in the modeling strategy of Lucas [14] in which managerial ability differs across agents in the economy, and assumed a limitation on the size of informal firms.
 We make a modification that generates additional testable implications.
 In addition to labor, the firms in our model use capital and informal firms face a higher cost of funds.
-This higher cost of capital for informal activities has been emphasized by DeSoto [5] who observed that because the right to assets held by the poor are not typically well documented "these assets cannot readily be turned into capital...[and] cannot be used as collateral for a loan..."2 This difference in interest rates induces a higher capital-labor ratio in formal firms.3 As in Rausch [17], agents with lowest managerial ability become workers and the ones with highest ability become formal managers, with
+This higher cost of capital for informal activities has been emphasized by DeSoto [5] who observed that because the right to assets held by the poor are not typically well documented "these assets cannot readily be turned into capital...[and] cannot be used as collateral for a loan...".
+This difference in interest rates induces a higher capital-labor ratio in formal firms.
+As in Rausch [17], agents with low managerial ability become workers and the ones with highest ability become formal managers, with an intermediate group running informal firms.
+This is because managers with more ability would naturally run larger firms and employ more capital; for this reason they choose to join the formal sector, where they do not face limits on capital deployment and face a lower cost of capital.
+The marginal firm trades off the cost of paying taxes versus the higher cost of capital and the scale limitations of informal firms.
+As a result, the marginal firm would employ in the informal sector less capital and labor than it would employ if it joined the formal sector.
+Thus, as in Rausch [17] or Fortin et al. [8], a size gap develops.
+Managers that are slightly more efficient than the manager of the marginal informal firm employ discretely larger amounts of capital and labor.

-$^{^{1}}$ Case studies reported in McKinsey [15] document that the ratio of labor productivity between informal and formal firms is, on average, 39% in Turkey and 46% in Brazil.
+&lt;sup>1Case studies reported in McKinsey [15] document that the ratio of labor productivity between informal and formal firms is, on average, 39% in Turkey and 46% in Brazil.